Vindhya Range

-Technically, the Vindhyas do not form a single mountain range in the geological sense.
+Technically, the Vindhyas are among the highest mountain ranges in India.
 The exact extent of the Vindhyas is loosely defined, and historically, the term covered a number of distinct hill systems in central India, including the one that is now known as the Satpura Range.
 Today, the term principally refers to the escarpment and its hilly extensions that runs north of and roughly parallel to the Narmada River in Madhya Pradesh.
 Depending on the definition, the range extends up to Gujarat in the west, Uttar Pradesh and Bihar in the north, and Chhattisgarh in the east.
+The average elevation of the Vindhyas is also dependent on different sources.

 The Vindhyas have a great significance in Indian mythology and history.
 Several ancient texts mention the Vindhyas as the southern boundary of the Āryāvarta, the territory of the ancient Indo-Aryan peoples.
-Although today Indo-Aryan languages are spoken south of the Vindhyas, the range continues to be considered as the traditional boundary between north and south India.
+Although today Indo-Aryan languages are also spoken south of the Vindhyas, the range continues to be considered as the traditional boundary between north and south India.
 The former Vindhya Pradesh was named after the Vindhya Range.

 Etymology and names

 According to the author of a commentary on Amarakosha, the word Vindhya derives from the Sanskrit word vaindh (to obstruct).
 A mythological story (see below) states that the Vindhyas once obstructed the path of the sun, resulting in this name.
-Ramayana from Valmiki states that the great mountain Vindhya that was growing incessantly and obstructing the path of the Sun stopped growing any more in obedience to Agastya's words.
+The Ramayana states that the great mountain Vindhya that was growing incessantly and obstructing the path of the Sun stopped growing any more in obedience to Agastya's words.
 According to another theory, the name "Vindhya" means "hunter" in Sanskrit, and may refer to the tribal hunter-gatherers inhabiting the region.

 The Vindhya range is also known as "Vindhyachala" or "Vindhyachal"; the suffix achala (Sanskrit) or achal (Hindi) refers to a mountain.
 In the Mahabharata, the range is also referred to as Vindhyapadaparvata.
 The Greek geographer Ptolemy called the range Vindius or Ouindion, describing it as the source of Namados (Narmada) and Nanagouna (Tapti) rivers.
 The "Daksinaparvata" ("Southern Mountain") mentioned in the Kaushitaki Upanishad is also identified with the Vindhyas.